Accreditation and College Data (College of Ed)

 These programs were approved by CAEP at the initial licensure level in 2017:

-*Note that these alternate route programs have not yet been review by CAEP but will be included in the fall 2024 CAEP review.
+*Note that these alternate route programs have not yet been review by CAEP but will be included in the Fall 2024 CAEP review.

 These advanced-level teacher education programs were approved by CAEP in 2021: